megacamelus/camel-upstream-info/camel-documentation/camel-log.md

     from("activemq:orders").
         to("log:com.mycompany.order?showAll=true&multiline=true").to("bean:processOrder");

-# Throughput logger with groupSize sample
+## Throughput logger with groupSize example

 In the route below we log the throughput of the incoming orders at `DEBUG` level grouped by 10 messages.